What is an FSJ or a BFD

 There are two cases here:

-• If you receive three copies (one for you as the insured person, one for the employer, and one for the health insurance): The AUB (certificate of incapacity for work) must be presented immediately to the DRK-Landesverband RLP (original for the employer) and at your deployment site (copy for the employer).
+• If you receive three copies (one for you as the insured person, one for the employer, and one for the health insurance): The AUB (certificate of incapacity for work) must be presented immediately to the DRK-Landesverband RLP and at your deployment site.

 • If you only receive a single copy for yourself as the insured person, please contact your responsible education coordinator.